Getting Started

 Weekly structure

-The course spans three weeks, one module per week:
+The course spans four weeks, one module per week:

 Getting help